W

 Why

 Wrkr is deterministic and file-based by default.
-Static discovery avoids nondeterministic live probing and keeps scan data local. --enrich is an optional volatility-aware overlay; fail-closed adapter behavior preserves scan safety while quality is explicitly surfaced in output.
+Static discovery avoids nondeterministic live probing and keeps scan data local.
+That same rule applies to enterprise control context: Wrkr consumes local evidence sidecars and declarations, and it does not default to querying provider APIs. --enrich is an optional volatility-aware overlay; fail-closed adapter behavior preserves scan safety while quality is explicitly surfaced in output.

 Command anchors